Massachusetts voters to decide Markey, Kennedy primary fight | Politics

 A Kennedy has never lost a race for Congress in Massachusetts.
 President John F. Kennedy was elected three times to the U.S. House and twice to the U.S. Senate before being elected president.
 Edward Kennedy was first elected to the U.S. Senate in 1962 and re-elected every six years until he died in 2009.
 Joe Kennedy ll ran for JFK's old House seat in 1986, won, and was reelected every election until he opted not to run in 1998.

-While Tuesday is primary day, many Massachusetts voters have already cast their ballots at early voting locations, mailing them or depositing them in drop boxes due to fears of spreading the virus.
+While Tuesday is primary day, nearly 1 million Massachusetts voters had already cast their ballots at early voting locations, mailing them or depositing them in drop boxes due to fears of spreading the virus.
 Some Democrats worried early on that the race would siphon attention and dollars away from their top goals — defeating President Donald Trump and regaining control of the Senate.

 ALSO READ

-Democrats to kick off convention with show of unity for Biden; some Republicans to speak

-Drawing criticism, Trump says he will accept Republican nomination 'live from the White House'

-Former rival Sanders, Republican Kasich to back Biden at Democratic convention debut
+Former rival Sanders, Republican Kasich to back Biden as Democratic convention opens

 Joined by some Republicans, Democrats tout Biden's leadership as convention opens